squancy/xoxo/README.md

 # xoxo
 An online tic tac toe app created in <a href='http://www.reactjs.org'>React</a>.
-Peer-to-peer interactions are handled with <a href='http://www.peerjs.com'>Peer JS.</a>
+Peer-to-peer interactions are handled with <a href='http://www.peerjs.com'>Peer JS.</a><br>
+Players can play the lite three version of tic tac toe in a 3x3 grid which guarantees that a draw outcome is impossible.
 ## Nice todos
-- Use names instead of long IDs
+- Use names instead of long IDs regenerated every time by Peer JS
-- Make the board arbitrarily large or create a <a href='https://hu.wikipedia.org/wiki/Tic-tac-toe'>lite three</a> version where a draw outcome is impossible
+- Make the board arbitrarily large
 - anything else you think would be cool...

 ## Contribute